“Love without truth would be blind; truth without love would be like ‘a clanging cymbal’ (I Cor 13: 1).”

 - Messages posted to this board must be polite and free of personal attacks, threats, and incendiary, divisive, crude or sexually-explicit language.

 - Messages should be short.
 Do not post lengthy replies (including replies that consist largely of quotes from an earlier message).
+Lengthy consecutive posts will be deleted.

 - Do not view the discussion area as a vehicle for single-mindedly promoting an agenda.

 - Non-Catholics are welcome to participate but must be respectful of the faith of the Catholics participating on the board.
+Catholics must be respectful of the legitimate religious preferences and practices of their fellow Catholics.

 - Catholics must be charitable in their discussions about non-Catholic belief and practice.